zhousarah/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks.md

 >
 > If opting for NVMe disk placement (In Public Preview), Final NVMe Disk size = (Total no. of NVMe disks - NVMe Disks used for OS) * Size of each NVMe disk. where NVMe Disks used for OS is the minimum number of disks required for OS disk depending on the size of OS disk and the size of each NVMe disk.

 If Ephemeral OS disk is using **Temp Disk Placement**, it shares the IOPS(input/output operations per second) with temp disk as per the VM size chosen by you.
+If Ephemeral OS disk is using **NVMe Disk Placement**, it provides the IOPS(input/output operations per second) of One NVMe disk as per the VM size chosen by you.

 Basic Linux and Windows Server images in the Marketplace that are denoted with `[smallsize]` tend to be around 30 GiB and can use most of the available VM sizes.
 Ephemeral disks also require that the VM size supports **Premium storage**.
 The sizes usually (but not always) have an `s` in the name, like DSv2 and EsV3.
 For more information, see [Azure VM sizes](sizes.md) for details around which sizes support Premium storage.